anindya029/assistive_fp/README.md

 ﻿# Read-me?

-This project is used as one of the project assignments in the course on Assistive and Welfare Technologies.
+This project is used as one of the project assignments on Assistive and Welfare Technologies courses.